 Or if you're reading on Safari, you can find that out with a tap.
 We're so used to being able to go online to translate, and we've perhaps already become so used to Safari's brilliant website translation, that we don't get just what this means.

-Read that first sentence as it's being written in Drafts 5, or in a Mail message someone sends you.
+Read that first sentence as it's being written in Pages, or in a Mail message someone sends you.
 Read it in a PDF version of this article opened in Preview.

 Take a screenshot, take a photo of the screen, and macOS Monterey will recognize the text, then if you want, translate it too.